METHODS-Group/ProximalGalerkin/README.md

 > [!WARNING]
 > Add instructions

-## Example 8: Intersections of Constraints
+# Example 8/Figure 9: Intersections of Constraints

-Deploy the `Firedrake` Docker container to reproduce the results in Figure 9.
+Deploy the `Firedrake` Docker container to reproduce the results in this example.
 Then run the following command within `examples/[TODO]`:

 > [!WARNING]
 > Add instructions

-## Example 9: Harmonic Maps to the Sphere
+# Example 9/Figure 10: Harmonic Maps to the Sphere

-Deploy the `DOLFINx` Docker container to reproduce the results in Figure 10.
+Deploy the `DOLFINx` Docker container to reproduce the results in this example.
 Then run the following command within `examples/harmonic_maps`:

 ```bash
 python3 harmonic_1D.py
 ```

-## Example 10: Linear Equality Constraints
+# Example 10: Linear Equality Constraints
 Note that there is no numerical example for this setting because the derived variational formulation is equivalent to the standard Lagrange multiplier formulation for this class of problems.

-## Example 11: Eikonal equation
+# Example 11/Figure 11: The Eikonal Equation

 We have provided code for this example for both the `MFEM` and `DOLFINx` Docker containers.